syncfusion-content/install-docs/Common/Essential-Studio/licensing/ci-license-validation.md

 ## GitHub actions

-* To execute the script in PowerShell as part of a GitHub Actions workflow, include a step in the configuration file and update the path of the LicenseKeyValidation.ps1 script file accordingly (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).
+* To execute the script in PowerShell as part of a GitHub Actions workflow, include a step in the configuration file and update the path of the LicenseKeyValidation.ps1 script file (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).

 The following example shows the syntax for validating Syncfusion license key in GitHub actions.